cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontowastemanagement/README.md

     Schedule -. fibo-fnd-dt-oc:hasOccurrence .-> DeliveryOccurrence
 ```

 The amount of waste collected is also recorded through the use of the `CalculationEvent`.
 Do note that a `ServiceDeliveryEvent` must first occur before the `CalculationEvent`.
 An occurrence for the`CalculationEvent` event represents the calculation of the amount of waste disposed of at a specific waste disposal facility at a specific time.
 It consists of the deduction of the truck's unladen weight from the gross weight to get the net waste weight.
 If necessary, the type of waste can be retrieved from the service associated with this lifecycle.
-Note that the measurement unit of `tonne` is available in the `abox` file.
+Note that the measurement unit of `tonne` is available in [OntoService's `abox` file](../ontoservice/ontoservice_abox.ttl).

 Figure 7: TBox representation of an occurrence of the calculation of the amount of waste disposed